Steps to Calories Calculator

 Why are active calories lower than gross calories?

-Can I use this for a whole day of steps?
+Can I use this for all-day steps?

-What does the added load field do?
+What does added load change?

-Is the target step number a guarantee?
+Is the target step result a guarantee?

 Glossary: